Hanover Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not listed in visa-free categories must obtain a Schengen visa before travel
+Citizens not on the visa-exempt list must obtain a Schengen short-stay visa (Type C) before arrival.

 Arrival Process